By Jane Cassie

 1297 Bishops Lodge Road

 Toll-free: (800) 419 0492

 What to do:

-Since beginning her freelancing career in 1996, Jane Cassie’s articles have appeared in more over 2,000 newspapers and magazines.
-She is the co-owner / editor of Travel Writers’ Tales and a member of Society of American Travel Writers, TMAC and past President of BC Association of Travel Writers.
+Since beginning her freelancing career in 1996, Jane Cassie’s articles have appeared in more than 2,000 newspapers and magazines.
+She is the co-owner / editor of Travel Writers’ Tales and a member of Society of American Travel Writers, TMAC, and past President of BC Association of Travel Writers.
 See more of her work at janecassie.com.